PhysX: Criticism from Real World Technologies

 On July 5, 2010, Real World Technologies published an analysis of the PhysX architecture.
-According to this analysis, most of the code used in PhysX applications at the time was based on x87 instructions without any multi-threading optimization.
+According to this analysis, most of the code used in PhysX applications at the time was based on x87 instructions without any multithreading optimization.
 This could cause significant performance drops when running PhysX code on the CPU.
 The article suggested that a PhysX rewrite using SSE instructions may substantially lessen the performance discrepancy between CPU PhysX and GPU PhysX.

 In response to the Real World Technologies analysis, Mike Skolones, product manager of PhysX, said that SSE support had been left behind because most games are developed for consoles first and then ported to the PC.
 As a result, modern computers run these games faster and better than the consoles even with little or no optimization.

-Senior PR manager of Nvidia, Bryan Del Rizzo, explained that multi-threading had already been available with CPU PhysX 2.x and that it had been up to the developer to make use of it.
+Senior PR manager of Nvidia, Bryan Del Rizzo, explained that multithreading had already been available with CPU PhysX 2.x and that it had been up to the developer to make use of it.
 He also stated that automatic multithreading and SSE would be introduced with version 3 of the PhysX SDK.

 PhysX SDK 3.0 was released in May 2011 and represented a significant rewrite of the SDK, bringing improvements such as more efficient multithreading and a unified code base for all supported platforms.

 Usage

 PhysX in video games

 PhysX technology is used by game engines such as Unreal Engine (version 3 onwards), Unity, Gamebryo, Vision (version 6 onwards), Instinct Engine, Panda3D, Diesel, Torque, HeroEngine, and BigWorld.

-As one of the handful of major physics engines, it is used in many games, such as The Witcher 3: Wild Hunt, Warframe, Killing Floor 2, Fallout 4, Batman: Arkham Knight, Planetside 2, and Borderlands 2.
+As one of the handful of major physics engines, it is used in many games, such as The Witcher 3: Wild Hunt, Warframe, Killing Floor 2, Batman: Arkham Knight, Planetside 2, and Borderlands 2.
 Most of these games use the CPU to process the physics simulations.

 Video games with optional support for hardware-accelerated PhysX often include additional effects such as tearable cloth, dynamic smoke or simulated particle debris.